237Codes/pet-save-app/README.md

 ### Account Authentication:
 1. A user can log in, sign up, or continue as a guest.
 2. Once authenticated, users can manage their account settings, including updating their email and changing their password.

+### A script to install all the necessary packages.
+This script explains how you can use this project in your local system.
+There are some important libraries/packages and dependencies which need to be installed.

+### Step1:
+Install visual studio
+Then you need to clone this project from GitHubtHub locally ton your device.

+### Step 2:
+You need to create some API keys by yourself and add those links in .env file so make sure all module will perfom well.

+### Some important platforms for KEYs needed.
+Gemini API
+Google Map API
+Neon project linking key
+Web3Auth

+### Then you need to open your terminal on visual studio and use the command “npm install’ it will automatically install all the dependencies in your system.
+In case these do not work you can run and install the necessary packages one by one by following this manual.

+First use need to install Next.js by using this command on the terminal to install.
+Command:

+npm install

+npm install next@latest

+npm install next react react-dom

+Then use the Command to run project on localhost to see the web view.

+Command:

+	npm run dev

+Also you need to install the Drizzle ORM database setup in the project.
+And neon database setup for using the postgreSQL database.

+Command:

+	npm install drizzle-kit --save-dev

+npm install pg @neondatabase/serverless

+If you make any changes on data base you need to update it.

+Command:

+	npm run db:push